-The International Association for Dental Research (IADR) aims to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+The International Association for Dental, Oral, and Craniofacial Research (IADR) aims to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status or religion.

 The IADR Professional Conduct at Meetings Policy outlines our expectations for all those who participate in any IADR meeting or event, to include the IADR General Session & Exhibition, IADR Webinars and all other in person, hybrid and virtual events, as well as the consequences for unacceptable behavior.